-The “mid-fall slump” and what to expect
+The “mid-fall slump” in schools is real–here’s what to expect

-Though, this part of the ɫƵ experience may be particularly challenging, it’s also normal!
+Although this part of the ɫƵ experience may be particularly challenging, it’s also normal!
 And we want you to make space and feel prepared for it.

 The challenge of being “in the middle” of your service journey

-As the school year moves into the fall and winter seasons, we have shorter daylight hours and colder weather.
-You’re starting to feel the physical, mental and emotional toll of the work—showing up day in and day out for your students.
 And it seems that just as you’ve hit your stride, you and your students are starting to lose steam.
 It’s a challenging time for everyone in the school community.
 Your partner teachers, and teammates are likely to experience a similar shift in motivation.

 So, now is especially the time to get strategic about motivating students in their academic and social-emotional learning.
-Maybe this means finding new and exciting activities for afterschool or simply spending more time checking in with students during lunch or between classes.
+Maybe this means finding new and exciting activities for after school or simply spending more time checking in with students during lunch or between classes.

 However, you choose to approach re-engaging your students and know that they’ll appreciate the extra time and care you’re taking to support their needs.